 - i.
-Recognition and initial measurement Trade receivables and debt securities issued are initially recognised when they are originated.
-All other financial assets and financial liabilities are initially recognised when the Company becomes a - A financial asset or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
+Recognition and initial measurement

+Trade receivables and debt securities issued are initially recognised when they are originated.
+All other financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument. - A financial asset or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue. - ii.
+Classification and subsequent measurement Financial assets